us-amlr/cs-phoc/readme-data.md

 Confirm/ok assumptions/decisions that Sam made while combining the data:

-* Aggregated all records up to 'full beach' level (i.e., location_group in AMLR data).
-This loses some granularity, but standardizes location names across the two datasets
-	* For instance: E/C/W/S records were aggregated to primary beach.
-Paso Ancho aggregated to Media Luna in INACH data.
-* Removed census_id and observer columns from the final combined output CSV
 * Discuss/review assumptions used to fill in date/times.
 See sections below.

 General

 INACH

-* 2005/06: only a single entry for all of Cape Shirreff.
-Notes say "There was no per beach countings in the documents.
-Only total of the whole cape not including San Telmo".
-What beaches can we assume that these surveys include?
-* Remove records from 1 Feb, 8 Feb, and 16 Feb 2007 based on "I would not trust this week" notes?
-* Confirm assumption that San Telmo was never surveyed in INACH data

 US AMLR

 * Notes about the glacier: what is the south end of Media Luna, by season?
 	* Only 3 records have notes about surveying to the glacier
 	* Sam remembers we normally surveyed this in 2016/17
 * Should 'Paulina-Aranda' actually be 'Paulina-delCanal'?
-Seems unlikely Remanso-Aranda were surveyed every time, but not sure how this was thoguht about in earlier seasons.
+Seems unlikely Remanso-Aranda were surveyed every time, but not sure how this was thought about in earlier seasons.
 * Any other beaches that might have year-specific ranges?

 ## Data Structure